askoki/portfolio/index.md

 <img src="images/medphy.png?raw=true"/>

-I developed a web application designed to assist football medical teams in managing player injuries more effectively. t streamlines the recovery tracking and facilitates a structured return-to-play protocol, ensuring a safe and efficient rehabilitation process.
+I developed a web application designed to assist football medical teams in managing player injuries more effectively.
+It streamlines the recovery tracking and facilitates a structured return-to-play protocol, ensuring a safe and efficient rehabilitation process.

 ---